sanskrit/learnsanskrit.org/content/guide/devanagari/how-devanagari-works.md

 {title How Devanagari works}

-{note If you can read Hindi, please see our note at the bottom.}
+{note If you can already read another language that uses Devanagari, please see our note at the bottom of this lesson.}

 {dfn Devanagari} ({d devanAgarI}) is a script that is used to write languages like Hindi, Marathi, and Nepali.
 In modern times, it is the script most